North Carolina Highway 42

 North Carolina Highway 42 (NC 42) is a primary state highway in the U.S. state of North Carolina and a semi-urban traffic artery connecting Asheboro, Sanford, Clayton, Wilson and Ahoskie as well as many small- to medium-sized towns throughout Central and Eastern North Carolina.
 The highway is primarily rural, avoiding larger cities such as Raleigh.
 NC 42 begins at I-73/I-74/US 220 on the western side of Asheboro.
 From there the highway runs southeast toward Sanford.
 Running through the heart of Sanford, NC 42 intersects several major highways such as US 1 and US 421.
-Leaving Sanford the highway runs along the southern side of the Triangle Area, while servicing the smaller towns of Fuquay-Varina and Clayton.
+Leaving Sanford the highway runs along the southern side of the Triangle Area, while servicing the smaller towns of Fuquay-Varina and Clayton, the latter of which is while the route is designated as North Carolina Highway 36 (NC 36).
 Further east the highway intersects both I-95 and US 264, shortly before entering central Wilson.
 Leaving Wilson the highway continues to the northeast, and intersects US 258 near Crisp.
 North of intersecting US 64, NC 42 begins a concurrency with NC 11 from Hassell to western Ahoskie.
 Nearing Ahoskie the highway turns to the east and runs south of the center of the town.
 NC 42 follows concurrently with US 13 southeast to Powellsville.
 Nearing its eastern terminus the highway turns east along its own routing until reaching NC 45 in Colerain where the highway ends.
 NC 42 is the third longest state highway in the U.S. state of North Carolina.

 NC 42 was established as an original state highway running from NC 133 north of Wilson to NC 12 in Pinetops.
 Between 1934 and 1935 NC 42 was extended twice, first to NC 23 south of Emit, and then to US 15A west of McCullers.
 The western terminus of the highway was moved in 1948 to US 15A (Now US 401) in Fuquay-Varina, placing NC 42 on its modern routing south of Raleigh.
 Four years later, NC 42's eastern terminus was extended to US 64 in Conetoe.
 In 1960 the highway was extended to US 421 east of Sanford.
 However, in 1963 NC 42 was routed concurrently with US 421 through Sanford before following its own routing to NC 22.
 The highway then followed NC 22 to the northwest, and replaced NC 902 between Coleridge and Asheboro.
 The same year, NC 42 was extended along new routing through Hassell, ending at NC 125 south of Hamilton.
-The last major change to NC 42 was in 1976, when the highway was routed along NC 11 and US 13 through Ahoskie and then replaced NC 350 to NC 45 in Colerain.
+In 1976, NC 42 was routed along NC 11 and US 13 through Ahoskie and then replaced NC 350 to NC 45 in Colerain.
+The last major change to NC 42 came in 2025, when the highway was rerouted around Clayton and re-designated as NC 36 as part of the I-42 project.
+This created a gap in the route, but NC 36 is still considered to be a part of NC 42.